David Marsh (swimming coach): SwimMAC Carolina (formerly known as Mecklenburg Aquatic Club )

 Marsh, Head Coach at Auburn University, became CEO & Director of Coaching for SwimMAC Carolina Mecklenburg Aquatic Club in the summer of 2007.
 Marsh focused his attention on developing an Elite component of the program, for athletes who rise to a world-class level from within the SwimMAC program, as well as those relocating to North Carolina, such as post-graduate and professional swimmers focusing on their Olympic dreams.
 Marsh stated, “I am thrilled to have had the opportunity to move to Charlotte and join one of the country's premier programs.
 I have a long history with SwimMAC athletes and have found them to be remarkable individuals.
 SwimMAC athletes such as Aaron Ciarla, Daniel Slocki, and Catherine Caldwell have been a key part of the championship program we have built at Auburn.
 I look forward to joining the quality coaching staff at this club and working with the coaches, athletes, and parents to build a championship program in Charlotte.”

 In 2016 Marsh and Team Elite placed Anthony Ervin, Ryan Lochte, Cammille Adams, Kathleen Baker, Jimmy Feigen, and Katie Meili on the US Olympic Team.

 In late 2016, the board decided to move forward without Marsh as CEO and agreed to work to redefine his and Team Elite's role at the club.
 In May 2017, SwimMAC and Marsh announced a mutual parting of ways.

+Success at Berkeley

 Olympians

 Marsh has coached 49 Olympians from 19 countries.